IDAES/idaes-pse/docs/technical_specs/core/util/unit_costing.rst

 * blower_type = 'centrifugal', 'rotary'
 * Mat_factor = 'carbon_steel', 'aluminum', 'fiberglass', 'stain_steel', 'nickel_alloy'

 where the material factors given in table 15 for the fans can be used.
-In addition, centrifugal blowers are available with ast aluminum blades with Mat_factor = 0.60.
+In addition, centrifugal blowers are available with cast aluminum blades with Mat_factor = 0.60.

 The purchase cost is given by the material factor and base cost.
 While, the base cost is given by the power consumption in horsepower (Pc).